ashokarchitect2025/serverless-lab/README.md

 ### Test Lambda Function

 Let's test our newly created function.
 We haven't created DynamoDB and the API yet, so we'll do a sample echo operation.
 The function should output whatever input we pass.
-1. Click the "Test" tab right beside "Code" tab
+1. Click the "Test" tab right beside the "Code" tab

 2. Give "Event name" as echotest